d9pouces/PolyArchiv/README.md

 #### restore

-First fetch data from the most recent backup point to the collect point, then restore data to each source.
+First fetch data from the most recent backup point to the collect point, then restore each source.

     $ polyarchiv restore [-C /my/config/dir] [--force]